eclipse-velocitas/velocitas-docs/content/en/docs/concepts/lifecycle_management/troubleshooting.md

 {{% /tab %}}
 {{< /tabpane >}}

-After you have set the ENV consider to restart VSCode.
+After you have set the ENV consider to restart VS Code.

-It is important that VSCode has access to this ENV during the `postCreateCommand` inside the devcontainer.
+It is important that VS Code has access to this ENV during the `postCreateCommand` inside the devcontainer.
 If you experienced this error and the devcontainer still has started correctly please run either:

 ```bash